 Education expenses to improve job skills

 One way to stay competitive in the job market is to take advantage of continuing education opportunities.
 Eligible adults in the first four years of college may claim the American Opportunity Credit of up to $2,500.

 Or, those seeking to improve job skills or get a master’s degree may claim the Lifetime Learning Credit up to $2,000.
 Finally, those repaying student loans can take a deduction for up to $2,500 in interest paid on those loans.

 Find out more about tax deductible college expenses.

-Parents who work or are seeking work and pay care expenses for children under 13 may be eligible for the Child Care Credit.
-They may claim up to $1,050 for one child and $2,100 for two or more children.
+If you’re a parent who is seeking work and are paying care expenses for children under 13, you may be eligible for the Child Care Tax Credit.
+This nonrefundable credit would allow you to claim up to $3,000 of expenses for one qualifying child and $6,000 for two or more qualifying children.

-These deductions and credits may ease the burden a job search and could even make accepting a job in a new town or with higher out-of-pocket costs possible.
-Knowing what tax tools are at their disposal can help job seekers navigate unemployment and rejoin the workforce.
+These deductions and credits may ease the burden of a job search.
+Knowing what tax tools are at your disposal can help you navigate unemployment and rejoin the workforce.

 You may also find that there are other deductions and credits available to you based on your personal situation.
 Whether you file using H&R Block Online or if you leave it all to a tax pro, you can rest assured that we’re here to help you get your max refund.